 Model-cast prosthesis or clasp prosthesis

 Where some natural teeth still remain, the dentist has more treatment options at his/her disposal.
 One standard treatment is the model-cast prosthesis.
 Patients are generally recommended against this type of dental prosthesis as the remaining solid teeth are over-stressed by the clasps, which may cause these teeth to become loose.
-The problem here is that the strain is applied too high up on the tooth (referred to by dentists as coronal strain), and over time the natural tooth cannot bear up against this forces.

 Another standard treatment uses telescopic prostheses, with telescopic crowns or double crowns.
 This treatment allows for an improved fit.
 In this treatment, metal caps (including some alloys that are almost pure gold) are fixed onto the available teeth, called primary crowns or telescopic crowns.
 A metal cap (secondary crown) is then also incorporated onto the prosthesis, which must fit the primary crown with a high level of precision.
 Achieving this friction (tight fit) between the two telescopic crowns poses a challenge to both the dentist and the dental technicians working in the laboratory.